-How To Prepare Your Home for Autumn
+How to Prepare Your Home for Autumn

 1. Keep the heat in

-Autumn's the time when temperatures start to fall, so we want to keep in all the heat that we can.
+Autumn is the time when temperatures start to fall, so we want to keep in all the heat that we can.
 Just as you would sew up any holes in sweaters or jackets, cover the holes in your home.
 That means getting a good sealer and going around areas where heat could escape, like doors and windows, and filling in any cracks that arise.
 Watch out for any older windows as these are often the worst offenders for letting in drafts.

 2. Check out your roof